-The role of this committee is to support the school and the Head with ensuring transparency and clarity for parents and staff regarding finance and charging.
+The role of this committee is to support the school and the Headteacher with ensuring transparency and clarity for parents and staff regarding finance and charging.
 This is undertaken by regular meeting to review and ensure our financial budgets accord with relevant law and policy.
-These of course change on a fairly regular basis!

 This committee approve and is involved in agreeing teachers’ incremental points determined by the school’s appraisal system.

-A successful school requires a broad, balanced and differentiated curriculum which enables all pupils to make good/outstanding progress.
-The role of the Curriculum Committee at Richmond Primary is to monitor the curriculum provision, attainment and achievement of all pupils and ensure that provision is made for particular groups (SEN/Gifted and Talented/vulnerable groups /gender etc.) and that any gaps in progress are addressed and indeed closed.
+A successful school requires a broad, balanced curriculum which enables all pupils to make good/outstanding progress.
+The role of the Curriculum Committee at Richmond Primary is to monitor the curriculum provision, attainment and achievement of all pupils and ensure that provision is made for particular groups (SEN/GDS/vulnerable groups /gender etc.) and that any gaps in progress are addressed and indeed closed.

 The committee meets once per half term.
 During these meetings the committee discuss the following:

 - The curriculum – monitoring and evaluating the model to ensure a broad and balanced curriculum in keeping with the ethos of the school and the requirements of the National Curriculum is being delivered

 - Achievement and progress - data at year, class and group level is interrogated